techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 The power of Deployments comes from ability to do smart upgrades and rollbacks in case if something goes wrong.

 Let's update our deployment of nginx to the newer version.
-Create the file "my-nginx-new.yaml" with this content:
+Create a new file 'my-nginx-new.yaml' with this content:

 ```yaml
 apiVersion: apps/v1